Now on the Chrome Web Store Open for applications

 Pricing

-Free for three.
+Free for five.
 Five dollars after that.

 Free